MagnusThome/RejsaRubberTrac/pcb/README.md

 # Power switch

+Note: The power switch is connected to a "power disable" pin on the cpu/bluetooth board which means:
-Note: if you don't mount a switch everything will by default be switched on.
+- if you don't mount a switch everything will be turned on by default.
 No need for any jumpers to turn the board on.
+- the switch will turn power on and off regardless of your power source, being it 12 volts, USB or wherever a battery is connected.
+- the power switch does NOT disable charging, it only turns of all the rest of the electronics.

 <img src="images/daughterboards/04.jpg">